What Is a Disney Cruise Really Like? Our Honest Review of the Disney Magic

 Meet your favs from Mickey & Minnie to Marvel characters - all over the ship, at all times of the day and early evening.
 If you want to get them all in, you could probably spend the day running from one end of the ship to the other - you can check the app to find out where the characters will be so fitting them in is easy.

-Kids Clubs
+Kids Clubs and activities

 Onboard the Disney Magic you’ll find kids clubs for all ages.